Allergies, Sensitization & Other Problems

 If you are unsure about a condition that may be causing problems for you or your baby, always consult your doctor before switching to alternative products such as goat's milk.

-No, if someone is allergic to cow's milk, it is very likely that there will also be an allergic reaction to goat's milk.
-And the cause of allergy to cow's milk is the protein found in cow's milk.
-Although the protein in goat's milk is different and contains fewer allergens, there is still a high potential for cross-reaction.
 Therefore, we do not recommend using goat's milk as a substitute if you are allergic to cow's milk.
-Fortunately, clinically proven allergy to cow's milk is very rare (only 1 to 3 percent of children under six have this condition), while a much larger group suffers from digestion problems after consuming cow's milk products.
-Those users may suffer from a condition called cow's milk allergy, in which components in the milk - either the fat or the protein or both - are improperly digested.
-It is likely that these people will benefit from switching to goat's milk-based nutrition.
+Fortunately, clinically proven allergy to cow's milk is very rare (only 1 to 3 percent of children under six have this condition).
+A much larger group suffers from digestion problems after consuming cow's milk products, which may benefit from switching to goat's milk-based nutrition.

-If you are allergic to cow's milk, the components in the milk - either the fat, the protein, or both - are improperly digested.
+If you are allergic to cow's milk, the components in the milk—either the fat, the protein, or both—are improperly digested.
 Goat's milk is naturally easy to digest and can therefore be a very suitable alternative if an allergy to cow's milk occurs.

 Yes, goat milk is naturally easy to digest and contains less allergenic proteins, so it is a suitable alternative to start with after a milk-free period.
 In countries like Russia, the procedure for using goat's milk is to stop consuming the milk for a while before starting to eat it.
-Please always consult your physician if you are considering using goat's milk after a milk-free period due to severe allergies.